jewh2/jewh2.github.io/_posts/2025-10-18-hajar-moths.md

 Frederic and Lukas recognised the seriousness of the situation too, and to prevent us having to spend another night without a water source, they very kindly offered to take some of my luggage with them for this part of the journey, so as to make sure we all got to Hadash that evening.
 This helped a lot and by about midday we arrived at the base of the final scramble over the ridge to Hadash.
 By now I had drunk all my water and Frederic and Lukas were kindly sharing their responsibly rationed supplies with me.

-However a brief boost to morale was afforded by us reaching a shaded plateau at the base of this scamble, with long flowing grass.
+However a brief boost to morale was afforded by us reaching a shaded plateau at the base of this scamble, with long flowing chest-height grass.
 The habitat was amazing and can best be described as some sort of _Olea_ woodland-savannah.
 This would have made for a perfect camp site - as evidenced by a recently used firepit and small shelters constructed by overnighting goatherds.
-Alas we had to leave this little garden and carry on over the mountain to Hadash.
+Alas we had to leave this little eden and carry on over the mountain to Hadash.

 ![View from near the top of our scramble, looking down to the savannah plateau.](https://jewh2.github.io/images/2025oman/P2070011.JPG)
 *View looking east from approximately halfway up the final scramble (approx 2000 m).
 The small savannah plateau can be seen below.*